The Tim Conway Show (1980 TV series): Production

 The Tim Conway Show premiered in a one-hour format on March 22, 1980, but ratings were disappointing (though this was increasingly true of virtually all variety shows of the era, which were falling out of fashion), and it left the air after the broadcast of May 17, 1980.
 Regulars Eric Boardman and Jack Riley left the show.
 When it returned on September 20, 1980, it had been reduced to 30 minutes in length.
 Ratings remained low, and in early 1981 Bert Berdis and Dick Orkin were dropped from the cast and Harvey Korman, with whom Conway had enjoyed an excellent comedic chemistry during sketches together on The Carol Burnett Show, joined the program as a co-host for the last several episodes.
-The series finale aired March 7, 1981, with reruns airing through the summer.
+The series finale aired March 7, 1981.
+Reruns then aired through the summer.

 The Tim Conway Show appeared on CBS throughout its run.
 During its initial March–May 1980 run as a one-hour program, it aired at 8:00 p.m.
 Eastern Time on Saturday.
 When it returned in its new 30-minute format in September 1980, it aired at 8:00 p.m.
 Saturday, moving to 8:30 p.m.
 Saturday in November 1980, where it remained until the end of its run in March 1981.
-In June 1981, CBS began broadcasting reruns of 30-minute episodes at 8:30 p.m. on Monday; these continued until August 31, 1981, when the show left the air for good.
+In June 1981, CBS began broadcasting reruns of the 30-minute episodes at 8:30 p.m. on Monday; these continued until August 31, 1981, when the show left the air for good.

 Despite its failure in the ratings, The Tim Conway Show would prove to be the longest-lived of the shows featuring Conway as their star.
 He would return to television in 1983 in the situation comedy Ace Crawford, Private Eye, but it was destined to last only a month.

 Reruns of The Tim Conway Show, along with The Tim Conway Comedy Hour, were added to Stirr's lineup in 2021, through a licensing deal with Shout!
 Factory.